apioo/psx-schema/README.md

 ## About

-The schema library can parse and generate data schema definitions.
-It was designed around the JsonSchema specification.
-The goal is to easily create PHP classes which map to JSON objects and to validate and normalize data based on such classes.
+This library helps to generate PHP classes from JsonSchema definitions and vice versa.
+The generated POPOs can be filled with json data.
+It was inspired by the Apache CXF project where it is possible simply generate POJOs to XSD.
 The following parser and generator classes are available:

 ### Parser